convos-chat/convos/doc/config.md

 ## Introduction

-Most of the configuration is available from ["Settings"](/blog/2019/11/24/convos-one-point-two) after you have logged in as an admin user.
-Even so, there are some settings that can be tweaked when starting Convos.

-    CONVOS_HOME=/var/convos ./script/convos daemon

-New to shell environment variables?
-Remember to set them before the "convos" command.

-    # Right
-    CONVOS_STUN="stun://stun.services.mozilla.com:3478" ./script/convos daemon

-    # Wrong
-    ./script/convos daemon CONVOS_STUN="stun://stun.services.mozilla.com:3478"
+Convos wants to have as little configuration as possible, since we believe that good defaults are much better for the end user.
+Even so, there things you can change to set up Convos to behave the way you want.

 ## Listen